oss-slu/oss-slu.github.io/docs/open/open.md

 Open source software enables collaborative research and sustainable innovation.

-[Open source software is a set of principles and practices](https://aws.amazon.com/what-is/open-source/).
+[Open source software is based on a set of principles and practices](https://aws.amazon.com/what-is/open-source/).
 The most obvious practice is making the human-readable "source" code for software freely available for use, study, modification, and distribution.
 This fosters transparency, collaboration, and continuous improvement.
 Open source principles promote transparency by making code openly accessible, aligning with reproducibility goals in research.
 Open source solutions provide cost-effective, customizable alternatives to proprietary software, promoting vendor independence and long-term sustainability.
 The collaborative nature of open source communities drives sustained innovation and robust software development through diverse contributions and knowledge sharing.

-[Research software](https://open-science-training-handbook.github.io/Open-Science-Training-Handbook_EN/02OpenScienceBasics/03OpenResearchSoftwareAndOpenSource.html), a specific category of open source software, plays a crucial role in enabling open science and open scholarship practices.
+When [research software](https://open-science-training-handbook.github.io/Open-Science-Training-Handbook_EN/02OpenScienceBasics/03OpenResearchSoftwareAndOpenSource.html) is aligned with open source principles, it plays a crucial role in enabling open science and open scholarship practices.
 Research software benefits from open source practices, enabling reproducible research workflows, data analysis tools, and collaborative platforms.
 The adoption of open source research software facilitates open access, open data, and open educational resource initiatives, fostering an ecosystem of shared knowledge and collaboration across disciplines.
 By embracing open source software, researchers and scholars can drive innovation, enhance software quality, and contribute to a culture of openness in academia.

 ## Open Science